Why Study This Course?

 Ever wondered about the big questions in life?
 Join us to explore central problems of philosophy.
 You’ll learn how to think critically and puzzle through complex ideas for yourself.
 This course is perfect for anyone curious about the world and eager to explore fundamental questions.
 We’ll help you develop your own philosophical perspective.

-Introduction to philosophy: Enlightenment and Romanticism
+Introduction to philosophy:

-Introduction to philosophy: Postmodernism and Marxism
+Postmodernism and Marxism

 We’ll explore how these traditions have shaped critical thinking about society, power, identity, history, and truth—and how their insights continue to inform debates in politics, culture and philosophy today.